DETAILED ACTION

 Greyscale

-However, Begemann, which is in the similar analogous art and that teaches about wherein the processing unit determines that the driver's heart rate comprises a deceleration phase when the analysis of the heart rate in step b) shows that the variation in the driver's heart rate at an instant t has a lower value than the mean of the values adopted by the variation in heart rate at the two instants preceding the instant t(As shown can be seen in fig.8 of Begemann, two instants of heart rate measurement are performed(810,815), then difference is determined(820), and stored(822).
+However, Begemann, which is in the similar analogous art and that teaches about monitoring of a heart failure discloses a device wherein the processor determines that the driver's heart rate comprises a deceleration phase when the analysis of the heart rate in step b) shows that the variation in the driver's heart rate at an instant t has a lower value than the mean of the values adopted by the variation in heart rate at the two instants preceding the instant t(As shown can be seen in fig.8 of Begemann, two instants of heart rate measurement are performed(810,815), then difference is determined(820), and stored(822).
 After the storage of data, the average is calculated(830), then it determines if a new heart rate value is lower(decreasing) or higher than the standard(845)).

 Therefore, it would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the teachings of Kaneda, Kusumoto, and Hannula with Begemann’s deceleration determination method based on the average of previous two heart rate data.
 Begemann does not specifically disclose the detecting of the decrease/increase of the heart rate data to determine if the driver has perceived a danger.
 However, as discussed above, Kusumoto(page 6, line 34) discloses the decrease can help determine the driver’s cautiousness.
 By combining Begemann’s heart deceleration determination mechanism and Kusumoto’s cautiousness evaluation, it’s possible to determine if the driver is aware of a danger.
 Evaluating deceleration of the driver’s heart rate by comparing the current heart rate to the average of the last two heart rate instants will establish personalized baseline for the driver rather than relying on random data, making it more accurate for each driver.